Project Dragonfly For China Exists, Confirms Google Executive Keith Enright In Senate Hearing

 When asked for his opinion whether or not China engages in censoring its citizens, Enright answered that he is not certain if he has an informed opinion on the question.

-Dragonfly is reportedly designed to remove content deemed sensitive by China’s ruling Communist Party regime, and these include information about human rights, peaceful protest. political dissidents and democracy.
+Dragonfly is reportedly designed to remove content deemed sensitive by China’s ruling Communist Party regime, and these include information about human rights, peaceful protest, political dissidents and democracy.

 Intercept described this product as a censored search engine for China that links users’ searches to their personal phone numbers, making it easier for authorities to monitor people’s queries.

-Human rights groups criticized the project saying that this could lead to Google directly contributing to, or becoming coming complicit in violations of human rights.
+Human rights groups criticized the project saying that this could lead to Google directly contributing to, or becoming complicit in violations of human rights.
 Another concern beyond censorship is that data stored by Google on the Chinese mainland may be accessible to Chinese authorities who may target journalists and political activists.

 Google employees, along with six members of the senate, have signed a letter in protest of the project.